-While younger children develop in various ways and through a highly-complex range of factors and stimuli, “play” is critical.
-A closer look at the various stages of play can help you to provide a stimulating environment that is well-suited for your child’s age and abilities.
+While younger children develop in various ways and through a highly complex range of factors and stimuli, “play” is critical.
+A closer look at the multiple stages of play can help you provide a stimulating environment that is well-suited for your child’s age and abilities.

 Stages of Play in Child Development

-Today, a sociologist named Mildred Parten defines the stage of play.
-These stages include:
+Today, a sociologist named Mildred Parten defines the stages of play, including:

 Types of Play